 3. Quizzes.
 There will be a short quiz associated with each topic.
-These quizzes will be based on the assigned readings and pre-recorded lectures and will consist of multiple-choice, fill-in-the blank, and/or true or false questions.
-They are designed to ensure that students have properly understood the assigned readings.
-The quizzes will be posted and completed on OWL.
-All quizzes must be completed prior to the start of the relevant synchronous class session.
+These quizzes will be based on the assigned readings and lectures and will consist of multiple-choice, fill-in-the blank, and/or true or false questions.
+They are designed to ensure that students have properly understood the material.
+The quizzes will be posted and completed through the 'Tests & Quizzes' tab on OWL.
+All quizzes must be completed prior to the start of the relevant in-class class session.

-4. Final Assignment.
-Students must submit a 2,000-word paper by Monday, December 14th.
-You must choose one of the following options.
-(More details to be provided during class and on OWL.)
+4. Final Assignment: Case Analysis and Activities.
+Students must submit a 2,000-word paper based on one of the assigned case studies from Spicer et al. 2020.
+The final assignment is due by 11:55pm on Wednesday, December 8th.
+Papers submitted after this date will be penalized two percentage points for each day (including weekends) that the paper is late.
+More details to be provided during class and on OWL.